AerialAirwaves/vk-audios-saver-cli/README.txt

 VK Audios Downloader
 This python script download all audios from your account to specified in config folder.

-Notice: Old version suddenly stoped working, so been bewritten from null at 04.08.2016 (now it absolutely wroten by me software, not fork)
+Notice: Old version suddenly stoped working, so been rewritten from null at 04.08.2016 (now it absolutely wroten by me software, not fork)

 Software requirements:
 Python 2.7 with modules: urlgrabber, vk_api (install with "pip install vk_api")